Non-exam assessment administration

 To meet Ofqual’s qualification and subject criteria, you must show clearly how marks have been awarded against the assessment criteria in this specification.

 Your comments will help the moderator see, as precisely as possible, where you think the students have met the assessment criteria.

 You must record your comments on the Candidate record form.

 You must check that the correct marks are written on the Candidate record form and that the total is correct.

 The deadline for submitting all your students' marks to AQA for moderation is given at aqa.org.uk/keydates

 Students’ work must be kept under secure conditions from the time that it is marked, with completed CRF.
 After the moderation period and the deadline for Enquiries about Results (or once any enquiry is resolved) you may return the work to students.

-The moderator re-marks the work and compares this with the marks you have provided to check whether any changes are needed to bring the marking in line with our agreed standards.
-In some cases the moderator will ask you to send in more work.
+The moderator re-marks a sample of the evidence and compares this with the marks you have provided to check whether any changes are needed to bring the marking in line with our agreed standards.
 Any changes to marks will normally keep your rank order but, where major inconsistencies are found, we reserve the right to change the rank order.